twyszomirski/IncomeCalculator/README.md

 The project is separated into two modules: frontend and backend.
 Modules live in their respective folders.

 ## Runing backend
-You need to go to the backend folder [backend\IncomeCalculator-backend] and run it with maven:
+You need to go to the backend folder [backend\income-calculator-backend] and run it with maven:

 ```
-cd backend\IncomeCalculator-backend
+cd backend\income-calculator-backend
 ```

 ```